-To get information about filling your prescriptions by mail, call Customer Relations.
+To get information about filling your prescriptions by mail, visit our website at www.thpmp.org or call Customer Relations.

 Usually a mail-order pharmacy order will get to you in no more than 15 days.
 However, sometimes your mail-order may be delayed.
 If your order is delayed, please call Customer Relations during business hours, and we will allow you to fill a partial supply of the medication at a network retail pharmacy.